cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 Research activities undertaken to carry out the research of a diverse set of projects.

+- Techniques and tools:
+1. Call center
+2. Ethnio intercepts
+3. Usertesting.com

+- Each tool requires a collaborative approach across different roles and skill sets.
+We have created a rubric that showcases the roles and involvement needed to successfully use each of the tools.

 # 📱 Call Center
 - The **call center** has been used as a **source for recruitment** to reach out to **harder to reach** previously identified groups such as Spanish speaking population who represent a higher % of the total population in California and have been highly impacted by covid-19.